xinyee20/tp/docs/UserGuide.md

 **Format:**

-`addstudent grp/GROUP name/NAME id/STUDENT_ID`
+`addstudent grp/GROUP name/NAME matric/STUDENT_NUMBER`

 **Example:**

-A new student named `Aaron Tan` with student ID `e0123456` entered your tutorial group, and you want to add him to tutorial group `G04`.
+A new student named `Aaron Tan` with student number `A0123456B` entered your tutorial group, and you want to add him to tutorial group `G04`.

 Adding a new student to a tutorial group:

-1. Type `addstudent grp/G04 name/Aaron Tan id/e0123456` into the _Command Box_.
+1. Type `addstudent grp/G04 name/Aaron Tan matric/A0123456B` into the _Command Box_.
 2. Press `Enter` to execute.

 Outcome: